jcmcnch/MGPrimerEval/README.md

 Install phyloFlash into its own environment and run the database install script (will take some hours as phyloFlash runs quality-control steps on the database but this only needs to be run once):

 ```
-#Install mamba into your base environment (if not already installed)
+#Install mamba into your base environment (if not already installed with snakemake)
 conda install -c conda-forge mamba

-#Use mamba to create phyloFlash environment
+#Use mamba to create phyloFlash environment, then activate it
 mamba create -c conda-forge -c bioconda --name pf sortmerna=2.1b phyloflash
-#If you're getting errors, you may need to run `conda update conda` or do a fresh install of miniconda if updating is not easy (sometimes you get all sorts of incompatibilities which can just be solved by a fresh install)
 conda activate pf

+#NB: If you're getting errors, you may need to run `conda update conda` or do a fresh install of miniconda if updating is not easy (sometimes you get all sorts of incompatibilities which can just be solved by a fresh install)

-#change directory to suit your needs
+#change directory to somewhere appropriate to your setup, e.g.:
 mkdir -p ~/databases/phyloFlash-db/
 cd ~/databases/phyloFlash-db/
 phyloFlash_makedb.pl --remote

 #now go do something else for few hours while the database is downloaded and QC'd
 ```

-\*Note: `sortmerna` is not used in this pipeline but is part of the conda recipe.
+\*Note: `sortmerna` is not used in this pipeline but is part of the default conda recipe.

 2. Database for Splitting SSU rRNA fragments